Barrier Integral Control for Global Asymptotic Tracking of Uncertain Nonlinear Systems under State and Input Constraints: Introduction

 \section{Introduction}

 Controlling systems with uncertain dynamics has been a major research topic in control theory.
 It presents significant challenges due to uncertainties stemming from modelling inaccuracies, environmental variations, and external disturbances.
-To address these issues, adaptive and learning-based control algorithms have been developed, enabling systems to adjust in real-time to changing conditions.
-These methods often employ techniques such as parameter estimation \cite{krstic1995nonlinear}, function approximators (e.g., neural networks) \cite{ge2002adaptive,vacchini2023design}, or high-gain controllers \cite{berger2021funnel} to enhance system stability and performance.
-To maximize the robustness to system uncertainties, the goal is to ultimately minimize a stabilization error and achieve a satisfying transient behaviour while reducing the dependency on prior knowledge of system dynamics.
+To maximize the robustness to system uncertainties, the goal is to ultimately minimize a stabilization error and achieve a satisfying transient behaviour while reducing the dependency on prior knowledge of system dynamics as well as {complying with input-saturation constraints}.